Thursday, December 26, 2024

 COLORSOUND: Hybrid Fuzz Box

 The Colorsound Fuzz Box has to be one of my favourite fuzz circuits, due to its simplicity and reliable results.
-It's very much a one trick pony, but if you just want a nice thick fuzz, this will to that trick quite nicely.
+It's very much a one trick pony, but if you just want a nice thick fuzz, this will to that trick quite well.
+The original silicon circuit is said to be a Dick Denny design, found in the Vox V1141 Super Beatle solid state amplifier.

 The layout is the same as the traditional all silicon version, with some component values changed - most notably Q2 is now a germanium NPN transistor and the bypass cap has jumped up from 10u to 22u.